Home

 Trading can be like gambling, if you do not incorporate successful money management and risk management techniques.

-Does is seem like your are just rolling the dice when you trade stocks?
-If this is the case, you should start spending some time examining money and risk management strategies.
+Does it seem like your are just rolling the dice when you trade stocks?
+When this is the case, you should start spending some time examining money and risk management strategies.

 While most people think money management has little to do with winning in the stock market, the real winners know otherwise.